ON THIS PAGE:

 A C&S test measures colony forming units (CFUs).

-Sanderson SL Merck Veterinary Manual states "If the sample is
+Sanderson SL MSD Veterinary Manual states "If the sample is

 collected by spontaneous micturition [urination] or manual compression,